rockitconsulting/test.rockitizer/README.md

 - `src/test/java/` - location of the junit test runner

 Junit serves as glue and looks for the test plan with the same name starting its execution from the root folder.
 Dependent on mode record/replay it keeps the test outputs in xml format and starts the preconfigured assertions between the recorded and replayed payloads, writing the test protocol [to the console](#reportsample).

 ### <a name="declarativetestplan"></a> Concept of declarative test plan

 <img alt="Concept of test data separation from environment configuration" src="docs/img/test_plan_sample.png" width="400"  width="250" align="right"/>

-1. The test plans are folders stored under `src/test/resources/` and must have the same arbitrary name as corresponding junit starter, i.e. `SplitCustomerTest`.
+1. The test plans are folders stored under `src/test/resources/` and must have the same arbitrary name as the corresponding junit starter, i.e. `SplitCustomerTest`.
 2. Each **test plan** has one or more test steps (subfolders) with arbitrary names, i.e. `a001putCustomerBatch`,`a002getCustomerBatch`.
-Junit starter adds step to execution.
+Junit starter adds a step to execution.
 3. Each **test step** has multiple subfolders (connectors), with the strict naming convention `<ConnectorType>.<ID>`.
 The `ID` will be looked up in configuration, i.e. `DBGET.CUSTOMERS`,`MQPUT.CUSTOMERBATCH`
 4. All **connectors** processed automatically based on `<ConnectorType>`: PUT/GET i.e.:
     - MQGET. - reads all messages in Queue with `<ID>`